 Various other disaggregated models exist besides the logit model.
 In the logit model, it is assumed that the stochastic component of the utility follows an extreme value distribution (a family of continuous probability distributions) (Hensher et al., 2005).
 One alternative is the 'probit' model, in which the stochastic component follows a normal distribution.
-Furthermore, over the last few years, the mixed logit model has become very popular, especially among academic researchers.
+Furthermore, over the last few years, the mixed logit model has become very popular, especially among researchers.
 In this model, the β coefficients do not have a fixed value; instead, they are individual-specific, following a certain statistical distribution over the population with a mean and a standard deviation (Hensher et al., 2005; Ortúzar and Willumsen, 2011).
 Because of its complexity, the mixed logit model is better suited for describing behaviour than for predicting future behaviour.
 Other models that are not within the family of logit models or are not based on the principle of random utility maximization have also been proposed such as random regret minimization (Chorus, 2012).

-As already indicated in section 16.4, the results of disaggregated models need to be aggregated before they can be used for forecasting.
-A description of an aggregation procedure is beyond the scope of this chapter; (see Ben-Akiva and Lerman, 1985; Ortúzar and Willumsen, 2011).
-After aggregated O-D matrices have been obtained through that process these can be used for the traffic assignment, in the same way as described above for aggregated models.
+As already indicated in Section 16.4, the results of disaggregated models need to be aggregated before they can be used for forecasting.
+A description of an aggregation procedure is beyond the scope of this chapter (see Ben-Akiva and Lerman, 1985; Ortúzar and Willumsen, 2011).
+After aggregated OD matrices have been obtained through that process these can be used for the traffic assignment, in the same way as described above for aggregated models.

-16.6 Validation of models
+16.6 VALIDATION OF MODELS

 Validation is defined as the assessment of whether or not the model describes reality correctly.
 The question is phrased simply, but the answer is usually complicated (Cambridge Systematics, 2010).
-For validation purposes, designers use independent data not used during the construction of the model.
-They want to know the reliability of the model for a wide range of situations.
+For validation purposes, designers use independent data not used during